-The Company has initially estimated the total allocable purchase price consideration to be \$16.6 million.
-The initial purchase price estimate is comprised of \$12.5 million in cash paid and \$4.1 million of Company common stock issued at closing.
+The Company estimated the total allocable purchase price consideration to be \$16.6 million.
+The purchase price was comprised of \$12.5 million in cash paid and \$4.1 million of Company common stock issued at closing.
 The Company incurred approximately \$0.6 million in transaction costs, which were expensed when incurred.

-The Company has estimated the allocation of the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):
+The Company has allocated the total purchase price consideration between tangible assets, identified intangible assets, liabilities, and goodwill as follows (in millions):

-Acquired tangible assets \$ 2.8
+Acquired tangible assets \$ 3.1

 Acquired intangible assets 3.0

 Liabilities assumed (1.2)

-Goodwill 12.0
+Goodwill 11.7

 Total purchase price \$ 16.6

-The Company estimates that the intangible assets acquired have useful lives of six months to five years.
+The Company estimated that the intangible assets acquired have useful lives of six months to five years.

-The amounts above represent the fair value estimates as of March 31, 2012 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period and finalizes its fair value estimates.
-Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill or income, as applicable.
+The amounts above represent the fair value estimates as of June 30, 2012.
+Any additional adjustments to these fair value estimates will result in an adjustment to goodwill or income, as applicable, and are expected to be immaterial as the Company finalizes its fair value estimates during the third quarter of 2012.